vgmenon/WebPortfolio_VGMenon/content/_index.md

           description: |2-
               * Carry out field sampling for soil pore water and lysimeter samples, and prepare nutrient, cations, isotope, DIC and Alkalinity samples for measurement on a weekly basis.
               * Experiment on estimating the critical shear velocity of Olivine sample by the implementation of a Gust chamber for simulating boundary layer shear stress conditions to determine the regimes to carry out Enhanced weathering project.
-        - title: Research Intern and Working Student
-          company: Marine Biogeochemistry, Alfred Wegener Institute
-          company_url: ''
-          company_logo: AWI
-          location: Bremerhaven, Germany
-          date_start: '2020-08-01'
-          date_end: '2022-05-31'
-          description: |2-
-              * Carry out field sampling for soil pore water and lysimeter samples, and prepare nutrient, cations, isotope, DIC and Alkalinity samples for measurement on a weekly basis.
-              * Experiment on estimating the critical shear velocity of Olivine sample by the implementation of a Gust chamber for simulating boundary layer shear stress conditions to determine the regimes to carry out Enhanced weathering project.
         - title: Undergraduate Research Assistant
           company: Dept. of Earth and Environmental Sciences, Jacobs University Bremen
           company_url: ''